plforacle/mysql-rag/build-chatbot/build-chatbot.md

 We will use Claude 3.7 Sonnet to assist us in building the web app through conversational and iterative prompting.
 We will collaborate with Claude to handle all the PHP, CSS, HTML, and JavaScript coding.
 In one window, we'll work with Claude as our coding assistant, in another, we'll work with the code (there isn't much code), and in a third window, we'll run our web app.

-We'll start by designing the general web app UI, then move on to integrating an LLM for AI responses, adding conversation memory, buttons and modals, and formatting for various types of text.
+We'll start by designing the general web app UI, then move on to integrating an OpenAI LLM for AI responses, adding conversation memory, buttons and modals, and formatting for various types of text.
 We'll even experiment with fun features, like incorporating a Pirate personality.
 By the end, our web app will be robust, engaging, and ready for collaborative interactions.

 Starting with a basic interface, you will progressively enhance your application to include: